Moolfel/frontent-blog-app/README.md

 - **Post Management:** Users can view, create, edit, and delete blog posts.
 - **Comment Management:** Users can view, add, and manage comments on posts.
 - **Responsive Design:** The application is designed to be responsive and works on different screen sizes.

+**- Proxy Configuration for Frontend:**

+proxy.conf.json is added in the directory to configure the proxy settings.

+This setup was done intentionally to manage API calls and proxy settings for development purposes only.